doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 *NOTE:* Your Lambda function will need to delete the item from the queue using the given `ReceiptHandle`!
 Otherwise, it will keep getting delivered.

+## Concurrency

+By default, your function is invoked in a serial manner with each SQS item.
+You can change this by setting the Concurrency parameter in the Cloudformation stack.
+This setting is applied individually to each mapping, so if you have 3 queue->function mappings, and set Concurrency to 5, you may have 3 * 5 functions running in parallel if your queues have enough items in them.

+Note that this is just a guideline.
+If you are really worried about how many functions are running concurrently, use the Frequency = Continuous type function as it will be more consistent.

 ## Questions

 ### How does it work?